Garbage Disposal Repair in San Antonio, TX

 This pump is what allows your dishwasher to drain.
 When water drains out of the bottom of the dishwasher, it has to flow uphill to reach your kitchen sink drain.
 If the pump stops working, gravity will prevent the water from going up through the drain hose, and the water will remain stuck inside the bottom of the dishwasher.

-If your dishwasher won’t drain or has any other issues, [company_name] is ready to help.
+If your dishwasher won’t drain or has any other issues, we are ready to help.
 We service and repair all makes and models, and our team has years of experience fixing most any dishwasher issue.
 We also install and service water heaters, garbage disposals, water softeners, and most other plumbing appliances and fixtures.
 Our team can also help you overcome water pressure issues, and we specialize in drain cleaning and sewer services for customers throughout the San Antonio area.
-If you need any type of dishwasher or plumbing service, give [company_name] a call today.
+If you need any type of dishwasher or plumbing service, give us a call today.

 shower hub